 3. Use apps to your advantage.

 Speaking of things to use to your advantage, we also recommend using the technology that’s available to help make your trip-planning venture easier.
 There are free map services like Google Maps and Waze, of course, but we also suggest using programs like RoadTrippers, which can alert you to attractions along the way you might not otherwise have known about.

 Apps can help you do a whole lot more than just plan your trip, too: they can help you save money, learn more about the attractions you’re visiting, and so much more.

 4. When it comes to stays, think about how long you’ll be there — and your ideal kind of camping trip.

 As you probably already know, there are a variety of different kinds of campgrounds out there.
 And the experience of boondocking on public lands is considerably different than the experience of pulling into a swanky, luxury-filled, developed campground.

 That said, if you’re staying at developed campgrounds for the entirety of your trip, you’re going to be spending a fair amount on accommodation fees, which you may want to offset with a few nights of “roughing it.”
 (Though we have to say, waking up with a view of a beautiful, natural space out your RV window isn’t exactly our idea of a bad time.)

-It might be worth investing in amped-up digs if you’re going to be hanging around a place for a longer period of time, since you’ll probably have better access to amenities like laundry facilities and WiFi.
-Plus, campgrounds tend to charge lower per-night prices for folks who are staying a full week or more… though you can always save a good chunk of cash at a wide variety of campgrounds across the country by buying into a Passport America membership.
+It might be worth investing in amped-up digs if you’re going to be hanging around a place for a longer period, since you’ll probably have better access to amenities like laundry facilities and WiFi.
+Campgrounds also tend to charge lower per-night prices for folks who are staying a full week or more… though you can always save a good chunk of cash at a wide variety of campgrounds across the country by buying into a Passport America membership.
 (Get an automatic 50% off at all participating campgrounds!)

 Even More Tips for RV Route Planners